 Taking the steps to find your life purpose

 Finding your life purpose is a lifelong journey.
 It's OK to take it one step at a time.
-It's normal to pause and reevaluate regularly.
+It's normal to pause and reevaluate long-term goals regularly.
 And it's OK to feel overwhelmed.
 Nothing worth doing is easy, and this will not always be easy.

 You will encounter frustrations and challenges along the way.
 Some days, you'll throw your hands up in the air in defeat.
 But then you'll remember Step 1.
 You're driven to solve this problem, and for some reason, you won't let yourself give up.